 More than 86 percent of AAFP members are accepting new Medicare patients.

 Table 10: Acceptance of Medicaid Patients

 More than 70 percent of AAFP members are accepting new Medicaid patients.

 Table 11: Clinical Services Performed by Physicians

 AAFP members perform a variety of services in their practices including care of infants, children, adolescents, geriatrics and urgent care.

 Table 12: Clinical Procedures Performed by Physicians at their Practice

 AAFP members perform a variety of procedures in their practices including dermatologic procedures and physical therapy.

-Nineteen percent of AAFP members report delivering babies, and those members delivered 6 babies on average in 2016.
+Sixteen percent of AAFP members report delivering babies, and those members delivered 6 babies on average in 2017.